Fullchee/learning-linux/mac.md

 2. Keep Power cable plugged in
 3. Hold Shift+Control+Option+Power

-### Only copy/paste the formatting (very useful in Notes, especially for strikethrough)
+### Only copy/paste the formatting (useful in Notes, Google Drive, not Word, especially for strikethrough)
 cmd-alt-c and cmd-alt-v